C. R. Swart: Public life

 In 1923, he was elected to the House of Assembly as the Member of Parliament for Ladybrand. until he was defeated in 1938.
+Swart was a member of the Ossewabrandwag.
 He became leader of the National Party in the Orange Free State and MP for Winburg in 1941.
 After the end of the Second World War, he was appointed Minister of Justice when the National Party came to power in 1948, and was responsible for legislation to strengthen the powers of the South African Police to suppress anti-apartheid activity.
 Between 1949 and 1950 he held the portfolio for Education, Arts and Science and served as Deputy Prime Minister between 1954 and 1959.

-In 1959, Swart was appointed Governor-General, but like his predecessor E.G Jansen, he was a staunch republican.
+In 1959, Swart was appointed Governor-General, but like his predecessor Ernest George Jansen, he was a staunch republican.
 Despite this, he had earlier kneeled before Queen Elizabeth II and kissed her hand.
-In a referendum the following year, a small majority of White voters endorsed a government proposal to become a republic.
-In 1961, after signing the new republican constitution passed by Parliament into law, he asked the Queen to release him from office, and Parliament then elected him as State President, the new post which replaced the monarch and the Governor-General as ceremonial head of state.
-Nelson Mandela and other underground Black resistance leaders tried to protest against the change to the new system by planning a three-day general strike of non-White workers, but the government preemptively averted most of these plans through an extensive use of police force to persecute the dissenters.
+In a referendum the following year, a small majority of white voters endorsed a government proposal to become a republic.
+In 1961, after signing into law the new republican constitution passed by Parliament, he asked the Queen to release him from office, and Parliament then elected him as state president, the new post that replaced the monarch and the Governor-General as ceremonial head of state.
+Nelson Mandela and other underground black resistance leaders tried to protest against the change to the new system by planning a three-day general strike of non-white workers, but the government preemptively averted most of these plans through an extensive use of police force to persecute the dissenters.

-Although elected for a seven-year term in office, Swart served as state president for only six years, and retired in 1967.
+Although elected for a seven-year term in office, Swart served as state president for only six years, and he retired in 1967.
 After his retirement, Swart was awarded the Decoration for Meritorious Services by State President Jim Fouché.
 He died on 16 July 1982, aged 87.
-Swart was popularly known as "Blackie" (Swart is Afrikaans for "black") or as "Oom Blackie", oom being Afrikaans for "uncle".
+Swart was popularly known as "Blackie" (Swart is Afrikaans for "black") or as "Oom Blackie", oom being Afrikaans for "uncle", but used as a sign of respect towards an older male.